Caíque (footballer, born 1997)

-Caíque Luiz Santos da Purificação (born 31 July 1997), simply known as Caíque, is a Brazilian professional footballer who plays as a goalkeeper for V.League 1 club Thep Xanh Nam Dinh.
+Caíque Luiz Santos da Purificação (born 31 July 1997), simply known as Caíque, is a Brazilian professional footballer who plays as a goalkeeper for Thai League 1 club Uthai Thani.

 Career

 On 15 February 2022, Caíque went on loan to MLS Next Pro independent side Rochester New York FC ahead of the 2022 season.

 On 11 August 2025, Cáique moved to Vietnam, signing for Thep Xanh Nam Dinh.